Brazilian Pepper Tree Control

 Brazilian pepper tree up close

-The leaves of a Brazilian pepper also have a reddish color and most importantly when you crush the leaves you are going to get a smell similar to turpentine.
+• The leaves of a Brazilian pepper also have a reddish color, and most importantly, when you crush the leaves, you will get a smell similar to turpentine.
 The fruits of the Brazilian pepper tree will be in clusters.
-They will be glossy and green and juicy at first but eventually, they become a bright red once ripened.
-The holly Tree also has red berries so these trees can often be confused for one another.
+They will be glossy, green, and juicy at first, but eventually, they become bright red once ripened.
+The holly tree also has red berries, so these trees can often be confused with one another.

-Use our description and image above to help you to identify the Brazilian pepper tree on your landscape.
-If you are having trouble identifying the tree, contact us and we will properly ID the plant for you as well and offer herbicide product recommendations for control.
+Use our description and image above to help you identify the Brazilian pepper tree in your landscape.
+If you are having trouble identifying the tree, contact us, and we will properly identify the plant for you and offer herbicide product recommendations for control.

 Inspection